chobolife/study_english/bread_barbershop/Season_1/10_Wilk's_Story.md

 - He knows how to do everything.
 I want to be just like him.
 - Wilk, do you really look up to him?
 - Of course.
-- We are both talking about old krusty toast, right?
+- We are both talking about old crusty toast, right?
 - He's the best.
 Master Bread saved my life.
 - Really?
 - Thing is...
 I've always been different from other milk boxes.